Notye1K/MyWallet_Front/README.md

 * Delete events

 By using this app any user can learn how they've been using their money and always keep track of your balance.

+## Technologies

+The following tools and frameworks were used in the construction of the project:

+react; create-react-app; styled-components; axios; react-router-dom;